-It is the oldest program still in force in Brazil, and throughout the years, the program has set different emissions limits.
-In the 1980's, the limit was 25g/Km of carbon oxide, which meant 50% less than the light vehicles emissions average.
+50% less than the light vehicles emissions average.
 In 1989, the limit reduced to 12g/Km of carbon oxide.
-The last reduction made set the limit to 1.3g/Km of carbon oxide from 2013 (vehicles by diesel) or 2014 (vehicles by gasoline or alcohol).
+The last reduction52 made set the limit to 1.3g/Km of carbon oxide from 2013 (vehicles by diesel) or 2014 (vehicles by gasoline or alcohol).53

-Regarding air pollution, the federal government enacted a law that sets the reduction of GHG emissions by motorized vehicles.
+Regarding air pollution, the federal government enacted a law54 that sets the reduction of GHG emissions by motorized vehicles.

 PBEV.
-The National Program of Rationalized Use of Oil By-Products and Natural Gas (Programa Nacional da Racionalização do Uso dos Derivados do Petróleo e do Gás Natural -CONPET) is coordinated by the Ministry of Mines and Energy and executed by Petrobras.
+The National Program of Rationalized Use of Oil By-Products and Natural Gas (Programa Nacional da Racionalização do Uso dos Derivados do Petróleo e do Gás Natural -CONPET)55 is coordinated by the Ministry of Mines and Energy and executed by Petrobras.
 The main goals of the program are as follows: to decrease oil by-product and natural gas consumption; to decrease GEE emissions; to promote R&D; and to provide technical support for an increase in EE in the energy final use.
 Concerning light vehicles, CONPET promotes Brazil's Vehicle Labelling Program (Programa Brasileiro de Etiquetagem Veicular - PBEV), which is a voluntary action for manufacturer to declare their vehicles' efficiency and inform the consumer (Programa Nacional da Racionalização do Uso dos Derivados do Petróleo e do Gás Natural 2012).

 Route 2030.
-Route 2030 (Rota 2030) was recently published by a Provisional Measure (Medida Provisória), which means that the National Congress has to approve it in the next 120 days, otherwise the program will be revoked.
+Route 2030 (Rota 2030) was recently published by a Provisional Measure (Medida Provisória), which means that the National Congress has to approve it in the next 120 days,56 otherwise the program will be revoked.
 Until then, though, the program is in force.
 The program's goals are, among others:

-- technologies of commercialized vehicles in the country; - (ii) Increase research, development, and innovation in Brazil; - (iii) Encourage new technologies, production, and innovation, accordingly with global technological trends; and - matrix.57
+- (i) Boost energy efficiency, the structural performance and the availability of driver-assistance technologies of commercialized vehicles in the country; - (ii) Increase research, development, and innovation in Brazil; - (iii) Encourage new technologies, production, and innovation, accordingly with global technological trends; and - (iv) Promote biofuels, and alternative propulsion techniques, and to value Brazilian energy matrix.57